Child playingin the rain

 Eat Snow

-Place ice cubes in a blender.
-Chop finely to create snow.
-To make the syrup, stir together 2 cups sugar and 1 cup water in a saucepan.
-Bring to a boil and boil 1 minute.
-Remove from the heat and stir in two .12-15 oz unsweetened powder drink mix (like a Kool-Aid packet).
-Allow to cool.
-Pour onto cups of shaved ice.
+Finely chop ice cubes in a blender to create snow.
+To make snow cone syrup, combine 2 cups of sugar with 1 cup of water in a saucepan.
+Bring to a boil for 1 minute, then remove from heat and stir in 2 packets of unsweetened powdered drink mix (such as Kool-Aid).
+Allow the syrup to cool before pouring it over cups of shaved ice.

 Make Snowflakes

-Fold a piece of paper in half a few times.
-Show the child how to cut small pieces out of the paper to create a snowflake when the paper is unfolded.
-Add a small photo of the child in the center of the snowflake.
-Discuss just how every snowflake is different, God made every person unique and different.
+Make snowflakes by folding a piece of paper several times.
+Show the child how to cut small pieces from the folded paper to create a unique snowflake when unfolded.
+Add a small photo of the child to the center of the snowflake.
+Use this activity to discuss how every snowflake is different, just as God made each person unique.

 Snowflake Handprints